The legal experts for fighting timeshare fraud.

 - Advice moving forward: Your experience shouldn’t prevent you from one of the most culturally rich countries on earth.

-Timeshare Aid was founded in 2007 by Guillermo Cruz, a Toronto-based lawyer who holds law degrees from both Canada and Mexico.
+Our founder is Guillermo Cruz Rico, a Toronto-based lawyer who holds law degrees from both Canada and Mexico.
 In Mexico, he specialized in criminal defence.
 He has served as a trial lawyer defending clients before federal and local courts and tribunals in Mexico, as well as before the Inter-American Commission on Human Rights in Washington, DC.

 From 2006 to 2012 Cruz served as an advisor to Greenspan Partners, one of the specialized criminal law firms most prestigious in Canada.
 In 2007 he founded Cruz Herrera, the first consulting firm specializing in Mexican law in Toronto.
 Five years later, he was chosen to advise the Office of the Attorney General of Canada in relation to the North American Free Trade Agreement and the Mexican legal system.